Slimm6/Google-Calendar-Manager/README.md

 This will also create a copy of the Google Form, you can access it by clicking **Tools then Manage Form.**

 Then, you have to insert the **Google Calendar ID** into the top line of the code.
 Go into **Extensions then go into the App Script.** There, you should be able to see the Back-End.
 Insert the ID into the first line in-between the **" "**.
 After this, preparation is complete.
-Instructions on how to obtain the Google Calendar can be found here: https://docs.simplecalendar.io/find-google-calendar-id/
+Instructions on how to obtain the Google Calendar ID can be found here: https://docs.simplecalendar.io/find-google-calendar-id/